About

 Northern Territory, Australia

 Core is the 100% owner of the Finniss Lithium Project, located on the Cox Peninsula in the Northern Territory, approximately 23km south of Darwin.
-The restart program positions Finniss as a lower cost, long-life operation with a 20 year mine life and 214ktpa production, delivering strong economics and free cashflow.
+Finniss has been repositioned as a lower cost, long-life operation with a 20 year mine life and 214ktpa production, delivering strong economics and free cashflow.

 Mine Type